scalqa/scalqa/project/release/docs/static/guide/features/Specialized.md

 ## Containers and Collections

 Scalqa provides a default generic value container framework [Val](../../api/scalqa/Val$.html), which works with Object based types.
-This is similar what Java and Scala collections have to offer.
+This is similar to what Java and Scala collections have to offer.

 What is novel, is the generic specialized frameworks for all primitive based types, these are: